solidjs/solid-refresh/README.md

 Adding `@refresh granular` comment pragma in the file allows components to opt-in to granular replacement: If the component has changed *code-wise*, it will be replaced, otherwise, it will be retained, which allows unchanged ancestor components to preserve lifecycles.

-The downside of this mode is that local bindings that are part of the module that which the components depends on won't be detected as a change and thus will not trigger a replacement.
-This also means that the component may be accessing a different instance of that binding (e.g. createContext).
-This is currently a known limitation.

 ## Limitations

 - Preserving state: The default mode does not allow preserving state through module replacement. `@refresh granular` allows this partially.